ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 Creating a Virtual Machine in Availability Zones ..................................................

-If you want to create a Virtual Machines in Availability Zones, Note the following:
+If you want to create a VM in an availability zone, Note the following:

 * Both OS disk and data disk must be a 'Managed Disk', not 'Unmanaged Disk',